-Using figures to talk about personal relationships
+Using figures and objects to talk about relationships

 This website looks at twelve ways that relationship overviews can contribute to conversations about relationships and at six areas of dialogue where they are particularly useful.